 Remember: you’re writing a ‘tell me about yourself’ essay; not a complete autobiography!
 You have a limited word count.
 That’s why you need to pick a specific interest or experience and describe it in detail.
 Although you’ll be focusing on a single aspect of your life, it will still convey a lot about your personality and life.

 Maybe you’ll be inspired to write about a sensitive subject, such as a person who influenced you a lot, but is no longer with you.
 Maybe you want to talk about mental illnesses, political issues, or religious views.
 In that case, you have to be mindful of the audience you’re writing for.
 Remember: your points of view must not be insulting for the readers.
 You’re still free to write anything in a personal essay, but remember that you should stay humble and respectful for other people’s opinions and beliefs.

 Extra tip: if you want to protect someone’s identity, it’s okay to change some details, names, dates, and other facts.

-This brief sample essay about yourself will give you an idea:
+Brief sample essay about yourself that will give you an idea: